CharlieDigital/dotnet6-openapi/README.md

 See for more discussion and my thoughts on gRPC, GraphQL, and REST: https://charliedigital.com/2021/11/25/net-6-web-apis-openapi-typescript-client-generation/

+## Google Cloud Run Version

+If you want to see how to deploy this into Google Cloud Run, check out the branch here: https://github.com/CharlieDigital/dotnet6-openapi/tree/dockerized

 ## Organization

 This project is set up as a mono-repo for simplicity.